Why a Montessori Cooperative?

 Our Classrooms

-Everbloom currently supports five different classroom environments, consisting of four different age groupings.
+Everbloom currently supports six distinct classroom environments, which will grow to nine in fall 2025, consisting of four different age groupings.
 In our Infant Room we care for children from approximately 3 to 15 months.
-In our Young Toddler and Toddler environments we support children roughly 15 to 36 months and in our Children’s House we work with children from 2.5 to 6 years old.
+In our Young Toddler and Toddler environments we support children roughly 15 to 36 months and in our Children’s House we work with children from 2 years 9mo to 6 years old.
 Classroom grouping by age in months is an estimate of developmental readiness.
 Classroom placement may vary and will be made at the discretion of our guides.

 Our standard day runs from approximately 8:30am to 3:30pm, with affordable options for extended care offered before and after.
 As part of our commitment to high-fidelity Montessori learning, each classroom provides an uninterrupted work period.
 This time is fundamental to the Montessori environment, in order to give children the opportunity to work through various tasks and responsibilities at their own pace.